dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 An in depth analysis of benefits originating from the coupling between a purely identifier-based approach and from specific hICN properties can be found in
-{{I-D.auge-hicn-mobility-deployment-options}} along with some illustrative examples.
+{{?I-D.auge-dmm-hicn-mobility-deployment-options}} along with some illustrative examples.

 ### Deployment considerations